astropy/astropy/docs/timeseries/io.rst

 Reading other formats
 =====================

-At the moment only a few formats are defined in astropy itself, in part because there are not many well documented formats for storing time series.
-So in many cases, you will likely have to first read in your files using e.g. the more generic |Table| class (see :ref:`read_write_tables`).
+At the moment only a few formats are defined in ``astropy`` itself, in part because there are not many well documented formats for storing time series.
+So in many cases, you will likely have to first read in your files using the more generic |Table| class (see :ref:`read_write_tables`).
 In fact, the :meth:`TimeSeries.read <astropy.timeseries.TimeSeries.read>` and :meth:`BinnedTimeSeries.read <astropy.timeseries.BinnedTimeSeries.read>` methods